 Trade & Economics

-Manitoba Pork has worked with MNP, an accounting and consulting company, to develop different model farms to generate cash flow projections and trial balance sheets to provide some insight into the economics of the industry.
-Click on the links below to access information on:
+February 2019: Manitoba Pork has worked with MNP, an accounting and consulting company, to develop different model farms to generate cash flow projections and trial balance sheets, and provide some insight into the economics of the sector.
+Remember that these are an informed estimate of the cost of production for different systems.

 1. Farrow-Finish (600 sows)

-- Projected financial statements to Dec 31 2017
+- Farrow-Finish - projected financial statements to Dec 31 2019

 2. Sow-Isowean (1500 sows)